 Insurance companies like to give low estimates with regards to how much money you might get.
 This will not necessarily be correct, so do not accept this as a fact.
 Take the time and effort to do your own estimation of how much you may receive.

 Following a car accident, there is a good chance your insurance premiums will go up.
 In addition to these costs there are a number of other financial strains that making a claim can help with, these include:

 It is your right to make a claim for financial compensation if you have been in an accident through someone else’s negligence.

 The value of your claim is dependent on many factors:

-To start your motoring accident claim, complete the form below and we will contact your shortly.
+To start your claim, complete the form below and we will contact you shortly.